GCOM7140/group-project/README.md

 * [Euromonitor Passport][] brand share data for industries relevant to your company
 * [Google Trends][] search interest data for topics relevant to your company

 The more you engage in [this process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding to market intelligence][Jaworski and Kohli 1993].
-Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially the ones you want to work for&mdash;achieve a market orientation, commercial success, and [optimized collective value][Donaldson and Walsh 2015].
-Recall that optimizing collective value (i.e., prosperity) is arguably why society engages in commerce and, as a result, customer analytics in the first place.
+Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially those you want to work for&mdash;achieve a market orientation, commercial success, and [optimized collective value][Donaldson and Walsh 2015].
+Optimizing collective value (i.e., prosperity) is arguably why society engages in commerce and, as a result, customer analytics in the first place.

 ### Deliverables

 There are two key deliverables for the group project (due on April 26 at 12:30 PM):

 1. A report of no more than *15 pages*&mdash;stapled, two sided, and double spaced with one-inch margins and 12-point font, excluding references, tables, figures, and appendices (which have no page limit)&mdash;per group.
-I will use the [report guidelines](#report-guidelines) below to assess and provide you developmental feedback on your report.
+I will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
 Your report must also be submitted electronically according to the reproducibility criteria below.

-2. A group presentation of no more than *12 minutes*, followed by up to *eight minutes* of Q&A. [Invited guests][Dhakad et al. 2018], your peers, and I will use the [presentation guidelines](#presentation-guidelines) below to assess and provide you developmental feedback on your presentation.
+2. A group presentation of no more than *12 minutes*, followed by up to *eight minutes* of Q&A. [Invited guests][Dhakad et al. 2018], your peers, and I will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
 This [agenda][agenda] will guide when groups present.
 Add your group's *final* presentation title to the [agenda][agenda] no later than April 19 at 12:30 PM.
+Add your group's slide deck to GitHub no later than April 26 at 12:30 PM.

 ### Report Guidelines